openvinotoolkit/open_model_zoo/contribution.md

 ```
 **`postprocessing`** (*optional*)

-Sometimes right after downloading model are not ready for conversion, or conversion may be incorrect or failure.
-It may be avoided by some manipulation with original files, such as unpacking, replacing or deleting some part of file.
-This manipulation must be described in this section.
+Sometimes right after downloading model is not ready for conversion by Model Optimizer and some additional preprocessing needed, such as unpacking, replacing or deleting some part of file.
+This manipulation is described in this section.

 For unpacking archive: